crhuber/cellar/e2e/README.md

 | `command`                     | Command to execute.
 You need to keep `<name>`; this placeholder will replace with the `BINARY_PATH` binary value.
 | `config_file_name`            | Configuration file name.
 If empty, the configuration file will not be created.
 | `config_content`              | Configuration file content.
-| `init_snapshot`               | List of files that were going to create before Teller binary is executed.
+| `init_snapshot`               | List of files that were going to create before Cellar binary is executed.
 | `init_snapshot.path`          | Create file in path.
 | `init_snapshot.file_name`     | File name.
 | `init_snapshot.content`       | File content.